 Setting up a tent can be difficult, especially if you’re not used to it.
 But with the right tools and a little know-how, anyone can do it.

-This article will walk you through all of the steps for setting up your tent.
-Then, all you need are a few skills and some basic camping supplies from your local outdoor store.
+This article will walk you through the steps for setting up your tent.
+Then, you only need a few skills and some basic camping supplies from your local outdoor store.

 A checklist can be beneficial when packing for your camping trip.
 You can check out our camping checklists here and here.
 Once you have everything together, follow these instructions for a quick and easy setup.